How we keep GamesNostalgia safe from viruses and malware

 Below you will find a recap of the "safety" measures:

 First thing, the majority of the game wrappers that you can download from GamesNostalgia are not created on a Windows or a Mac computer.
 They are created automatically on a server.

 The server runs Linux, which decreases the chance that the files got infected by a Windows or Mac virus.

-A copy of the latest version of the required emulator (e.g., FS-UAE for Amiga games) was previously uploaded to the server.
+A copy of the latest versions of the required emulators (e.g., FS-UAE for Amiga games) is saved on the server.
 The emulator is transferred directly from the source website to our server, which means the emulator cannot get infected during the transfer.

-Pay attention to the fact that the original games cannot get infected by "modern" viruses or trojans.
+Please also note that the original games' files cannot get infected by "modern" viruses or trojans.
 If they contain a virus, it's an Amiga or C64 virus, and this malware cannot be transferred to your PC or Mac.
 The only thing that can get infected is the emulator, but as described before, this software is downloaded only once, from its source website to the Games Nostalgia server directly.
-Unless the creator of the emulator distributes an infected file (very unlikely), the packages are safe.
+Unless the emulator's creator distributes an infected file (doubtful), the packages are safe.